 <h3 id="meaningful-choices-in-an-incompressible-future">Meaningful Choices in an Incompressible Future</h3>

 <p>When people ask me about my vision for the future, I am sure of very little.
 The coming decades seem utterly unpredictable and incompressible: too many variables, too many nonlinear interactions, too much genuine novelty.
 I do not know if we flourish or collapse or something stranger than either.
-However, there is one thing I am absolutely certain of: I would like people to have meaningful choices.</p>
+One thing I am absolutely certain of: I would like people to have meaningful choices.</p>

-<p>If humanity follows those choices to extinction, so be it; that would be our self-determined destiny as a species.
-But the capacity to choose—real choices, not the theater of choice within predetermined constraints—is something worth preserving to me.
+<p>If humanity follows those choices to extinction, so be it—that would be our self-determined destiny as a species.
+But the capacity to choose—real choices, free of predetermined constraints—is worth preserving to me.
 It’s the kernel of democracy that survives even when its institutional forms degrade.
-[It’s arguably closer to the primordial Hellenistic ideal when you toss oracular mysticism back into the mix.]
+(Arguably closer to the primordial Hellenistic ideal when you toss oracular mysticism back into the mix.)
 This can be hard to square seeing that constraining action is a necessary element of functional governance.
-However, constraining desire is something else entirely.
-I’m naturally suspicious of anyone who seeks to preemptively control what others are allowed to want.</p>
+Constraining <em>desire</em> is something else entirely, and I’m naturally suspicious of anyone who seeks to preemptively control what others are allowed to want.</p>

 <p><em>Aside: This is what the community at <a href="https://frontiertower.io">Frontier Tower</a> means to me in this moment.
-The Tower (interpret the turn of phrase as you will) is a prism that refracts the present into many possible futures that people can get excited about, grab the handles of, and participate in.
-Not a single vision imposed, but a space where agency and optionality can flourish, intermingle, and compound.</em></p>
+The Tower (interpret the turn of phrase as you will) is a prism—it refracts the present into many possible futures people can get excited about, grab the handles of, and participate in.
+Many visions held in parallel, not one imposed.</em></p>

 <div class="soft-break"></div>